-The NYU Winthrop Hospital’’s Allergy and Immunology Training Program provides high quality, culturally competent, comprehensive health care services in a teaching and research environment which improves the health and well-being of patients with allergic and immunologic diseases.
+NYU Langone Hospital—Long Island’s Allergy/Immunology Fellowship Training Program provides high quality, culturally competent, comprehensive health care services in a teaching and research environment which improves the health and wellbeing of patients with allergic and immunologic diseases.
 We offer a full complement of inpatient and outpatient services, with a deep commitment to medical education and research.

-The A/I training program at NYU Winthrop Hospital is a conjoint effort between the Department of Medicine and the Department of Pediatrics.
-The A/I faculty has special interest and strengths in cutaneous allergy and immunology, drug/food allergies, clinical immunology, angioedema, autoimmune diseases, vasculitis, urticaria, asthma and anaphylaxis.
+The Allergy/Immunology training program at NYU Langone Hospital—Long Island is a conjoint effort between the Department of Medicine and the Department of Pediatrics.
+The Allergy/Immunology faculty has special interest and strengths in cutaneous allergy/immunology, drug/food allergies, clinical immunology, angioedema, autoimmune diseases, vasculitis, urticaria, asthma, and anaphylaxis.

 The NYU Winthrop Allergy and Immunology Training Program is a 2-year training program designed to qualify subspecialty residents as candidates for the American Board of Allergy and Immunology certification examination, as competent allergists and immunologists and as physician scientists.
 This fellowship training program is designed to prepare specialists to provide expert medical care for patients with allergic and immunologic disorders.
 They can serve as consultants, educators and providers of medical care for diseases such as asthma, allergic rhinitis, atopic dermatitis, drug eruption, insect sting sensitivity, anaphylaxis, latex allergy, immunodeficiency, and other immunologic disorders.
 Fellows attend clinics where they see allergy and immunology, adult and pediatric patients under supervision and assume responsibility for all aspects of patient care.